Edragon/edragon.github.io/Chip-cn-dat/injoinic-dat/IP5306-dat/IP5306-dat.md

 - to prevent board enter into sleep mode automatically for small power load, you can add some more load resistors to keep it continuously on.

 - this chip has two version: LED version or I2C version, normllay we only provide LED-version

+### standby issue

+- You can use IP5306_CK，this version always output 5V.
+- I2C function only apply to IP5306_I2C custom design. you can order samples use the name: IP5306_I2C.
+- Accessory is the I2C register document of IP5306, you can use IP5306_I2C, then modify IP5306's register(reg0x00[1]=1) to make IP5306 always output 5V.

 ## IP3506-I2C